Resources

 All kinds of wonderful people and organizations have created useful documents to help you start a giving garden or run one more efficiently.
 Rather than re-invent the wheel, we thought we’d just direct you to a few of these excellent resources.
 Hundreds of articles and guides can be found by searching online.
 More information on starting a giving garden

-How to Create a Volunteer Network
+How to operate a Giving Garden

-Useful Links
+Useful links:

 Local Organizations: